July in the hills with Barbara Mitcalfe and Chris Horne

 As pānako's thin, dark, scaly rhizome elongates itself and begins to climb vertically, clinging closely to the tree trunk, it sprouts dense trusses of adult, sterile fronds as it goes.
 These bright-green fronds get much bigger as they mature, often reaching c.
 60 x 15 cm, and almost completely covering the tree trunk.
 They have up to 30 pairs of segments arranged pinnately on the rachis, (i.e., in pairs along the stem), each segment narrowly elliptic, toothed, stalked, up to 9 x 5 cm, and tapering to a fine point, rather like Asplenium polyodon.
-(See image, page 12, February 2016 The Tramper).
+(See image, In The Hills February 2016).

 3. Fertile adult

 You may recall that the sterile fronds of all blechnum species are different from the fertile fronds.
 When pānako's growing tip has reached a height of c.
 2 m up the tree trunk, it starts to produce its third type of frond.
 These are about the same size as the sterile ones, i.e., c.
 60 x 15 cm, but otherwise they are completely different - delicate and fertile.
 Many fine, flexuous, thread-like strands sprout from each side of the rachis.
 (See image no. 2).
 They are so flimsy that even a light breeze causes them to quiver.
 Hence the names, “filiforme” and “thread fern”.

 Despite their apparent fragility, these fertile fronds contain the spores, which ripen and reproduce as usual, via prothalli, etc., just as we have described for other ferns.